 mission, community and traditions.
 The result was an “approachable, fierce yet kind, man for all seasons” mascot.
 Sparty would reflect the university’s strength and character.
 To introduce MSU's new mascot, six billboards were positioned around East Lansing announcing his Spartan Stadium debut on September 16, 1989.

-Since the current mascot was introduced in 1989, the MSU Alumni Association has had the honor of overseeing the Sparty Mascot Program.
+Since the current mascot was introduced in 1989, the MSU Alumni Office has had the honor of overseeing the Sparty Mascot Program.